As a result, eCommerce businesses are booming, leading more and more people to set up their own online stores.

 Add-ons, plugins and integrations make it easy to add things like payment and shipping options, as well as integration with social media or marketing platforms.

 The Shopify app store has 1000s of apps covering marketing, conversion, store design, fulfilment, store management, customer service, sourcing and selling product, merchandising and shipping & delivery.
+And with the release of Shopify 2.0, native tools and integrations are better than ever.

 WooCommerce has an extension store with a huge range of content, including merchandising, store content & customisation, payments, shipping, delivery & fulfilment, marketing, conversion, customer service and store management.